songlab-cal/CherryML/README.md

 python -m pytest tests --runslow
 ```

 This should take a few minutes.
 If all tests pass, you are good to go.
 You can install the `cherryml` package for future use in other projects by running `pip install .`.
+Then you can use it with `python -m cherryml [...]` as in the demo above.

 ## Download data